-Mr. Koffman has served as lead or co-lead counsel in many landmark antitrust class actions, including the Urethanes Antitrust Litigation, which resulted in the largest price-fixing verdict in U.S. history and the largest jury verdict of 2013.
+Mr. Koffman has had the honor of serving as court-appointed Lead or Co-Lead Counsel in many landmark antitrust class actions, including the Urethanes Antitrust Litigation, which resulted in the largest price-fixing verdict in U.S. history and the largest jury verdict of 2013.

-- Urethanes (Polyether Polyols) Antitrust Litigation: Co-lead counsel for plaintiffs in an antitrust class action alleging a conspiracy to fix the prices of chemicals used to make polyurethane foam.
+- In re: Urethanes (Polyether Polyols) Antitrust Litigation (D. Kan.): Co-Lead Counsel for plaintiffs in an antitrust class action alleging a conspiracy to fix the prices of chemicals used to make polyurethane foam.
 Four defendants settled pre-trial for a total of $139 million.
 After a four-week trial, the jury returned a $400 million verdict for plaintiffs against the final defendant, The Dow Chemical Co., which the district court trebled to more than $1 billion.
 Dow ultimately settled for $835 million while the case was on appeal, bringing the total recovery to $974 million – nearly 250% of the damages found by the jury.

-- Plasma-Derivative Protein Therapies Antitrust Litigation: Co-lead counsel for plaintiffs alleging a conspiracy to reduce the supply and increase prices of IVIG and Albumin – life-saving therapies derived from blood plasma.
+- In re: Plasma-Derivative Protein Therapies Antitrust Litigation (N.D.
+Ill.): Co-Lead Counsel for plaintiffs alleging a conspiracy to reduce the supply and increase prices of IVIG and Albumin – life-saving therapies derived from blood plasma.
 Mr. Koffman and his team obtained settlements totaling $128 million to compensate customers who were overcharged for these vital therapies.

 Current cases include:

-- Mixed Martial Arts (MMA) Antitrust Litigation: Co-lead counsel in a class action on behalf of elite MMA fighters alleging that Zuffa LLC – commonly known as the Ultimate Fighting Championship – has unlawfully monopolized the markets for promoting live professional MMA bouts and for purchasing the services of elite professional MMA fighters.
-The district court denied defendant’s motion to dismiss the case in September 2015.
+- Mixed Martial Arts (MMA) Antitrust Litigation (D. Nev.): Co-Lead Counsel in a class action on behalf of MMA fighters alleging that Zuffa LLC – commonly known as the Ultimate Fighting Championship – has unlawfully monopolized the markets for promoting live professional MMA bouts and for purchasing the services of professional MMA fighters.
+On August 9, 2023, the district court granted plaintiffs’ motion for class certification of the “Bout Class.”